meower-media-co/RFC/RFC-1-Clients.md

 - For Moderation, Deleting posts.
 - Bridge Support

     Meower has various bridges that are Offical, or are community made.
-They need to be suported so the syntax is not shown, leading to worse UX.
+They need to be supported so the syntax is not shown, leading to worse UX.

     The current list of supported bridges are:
         - Discord